Paul scores 41 as Rockets eliminate Jazz 112-102

 The Jazz were without Ricky Rubio and Dante Exum because of hamstring injuries.
 Rubio has missed the entire series with his injury, and Exum was injured in the third quarter of Game 5.

 P.J.
-Tucker scored a playoff career-best 19 points, and James Harden added 18 points.
+Tucker scored a playoff career-best 19 points, and Harden added 18 points on a night he was "under the weather," according to D'Antoni.

 Utah regained the lead on a basket by O'Neale before Houston used an 11-5 spurt, with the first five points from Gerald Green, to take a 92-87 lead with about seven minutes left.
 Harden capped the run with a dunk after stealing the ball from Mitchell.
 Mitchell was injured on that play and grabbed his left leg.
 He had to be helped to the bench and was quickly taken to the locker room with the help of two people.